Tunisian navy (1705–1881): Defeat at Navarino (1821–1837)

 As well as destroying ships, the storm of 1821 also carried away all their crews - around two thousand seamen with the skills and experience to sail them.
 To maintain a first-rate navy, Tunis could not rely on locally-built ships and needed to purchase vessels from the leading European naval yards.
-In March 1821 Mahmud Bey sent Mourali and other agents to Marseilles, Trieste and Venice to see whether any warships could be purchased, as well as to Istanbul to recruit new experienced crews.
+In March 1821 Mahmud Bey sent Mourali and other agents to Marseille, Trieste and Venice to see whether any warships could be purchased, as well as to Istanbul to recruit new experienced crews.

-To replace the ships lost, two frigates, the Hassaniya and the Mansoura, two corvettes and a brig were ordered from the shipyards at Marseilles while three vessels were purchased at La Goulette.
+To replace the ships lost, two frigates, the Hassaniya and the Mansoura, two corvettes and a brig were ordered from the shipyards at Marseille while three vessels were purchased at La Goulette.
 As soon as they were delivered, the frigates were sent to support the Ottomans in Greece.

 In March 1827 Sultan Mahmud II requested additional Tunisian naval support in Greece.
 Husayn Bey responded by sending a flotilla to the Morea that consisted of two frigates, two corvettes and two brigs.
 (A different account says two frigates and one brig).
 In October 1827 the Tunisian ships were surprised along with the rest of the Ottoman navy and completely destroyed at the Battle of Navarino, leaving Tunis obliged to rebuild its navy from scratch for a second time in six years.
 In May 1828 two new brigantines had been built at La Goulette - these remained the only effective warships in Tunis until 1830.
 When the Ottoman government made a fresh request for warships in 1829, the Bey declined to send them.
 These ships were insufficient force prevent the Kingdom of Sardinia and the Kingdom of the Two Sicilies from blockading Tunis in 1833, forcing the Bey to sign a favourable commercial treaty.
 As before, Tunis did not want to risk losing its warships by giving battle.

 The defeat at Navarino prompted Husayn Bey to decide that his warships needed to fly under a distinctive flag so as to distinguish themselves from other squadrons in the Ottoman fleet.
 This was the origin of the flag that later became the national flag of Tunisia.
 The flag was officially adopted in 1831.